Arabia Petraea: Geography

 The Roman Empire in the time of Hadrian (ruled AD 117–138), showing, in western Asia, the imperial province of Arabia Petraea (SW Syria/Jordan/NW Saudi Arabia/Sinai).
 A single legion was deployed there in 125 AD.

-The geographic makeup of Arabia has some variation.
-It includes the comparatively fertile Moab plateau, which received 200mm of annual rainfall, at the southernmost tip of which lies Petra which, along with Bosra (or Busra), together constitute the political foci of the province.

-Inhospitability is the norm, however, and along with the desert proper that is the Sinai, the arid Negev, which extends north of the Sinai, is practically such.
-Along with this are the coastal areas around the Red Sea; the badlands known as Hismā that develop to the north of that coast; and the ever-present rocky terrain.
+Arabia Petraea occupied a zone between the settled Levant and the Arabian interior, across much of modern Jordan, southern Syria, the Negev, and northwest Arabia.
+Its landscape combined the volcanic and agricultural uplands of the Hauran around Bostra, the Transjordan plateau and desert steppe, the highlands of Moab and Edom, and the arid southern corridors that lead to the Gulf of Aqaba.
+The city Petra, the capital of Arabia Petraea, itself lay in a valley enclosed by steep mountain ranges, leading to its dependence on trade networks and infrastructure.

 Administration

 Most of Arabia's territories were sparsely populated, as urban settlements was concentrated to the north toward the Jordan river and the region of Hauran.
 In addition to Petra, major cities included Bosra, Jerash (Gerasa), Canatha, Adraa, Maximianopolis, Philippopolis and Amman (Philadelphia).
 The only major sea port was Ayla (modern Aqaba), at the tip of the wide Gulf of Aqaba at the Red Sea.